The Most Cost-Effective Climate Solution Available: Keep Forests Where They Are

-A few months ago we celebrated the Biden administration’s announcement that it would halt large-scale old-growth logging in the Tongass National Forest.
+Last year we celebrated the Biden administration’s announcement that it would halt large-scale old-growth logging in the Tongass National Forest.
 We saw this crucial protection for the Tongass – our largest national forest, located in Southeast Alaska – as a moral imperative.
 The Tongass is one of the most important forests in the world for carbon sequestration and the lifeblood for many Alaska Native communities.
 We are extremely thankful that the Biden Forest Service took this step – and we are pushing for the administration to do more to meet the moment and solve climate change.
-Extending this safeguard to all of our carbon rich old-growth forests nationwide will be crucial.
+Extending this safeguard to all of our carbon rich climate forests nationwide will be crucial.
 These irreplaceable forests naturally absorb greenhouse gas emissions and must stay intact instead of being auctioned off to the timber industry.

-Today we’re calling on the Biden administration to take administrative action to conserve all mature and old-growth trees throughout all federal forests across our country.
+Today we’re calling on the Biden administration to take administrative action to conserve all climate forests – mature and old-growth trees – throughout all federal forests across our country.
 We believe this is the only way for the United States under President Biden to be an honest leader in the international community by demonstrating real commitment to address the climate and biodiversity crises.

-This fall, a U.S. delegation will attend the 2021 United Nations Climate Change Conference in Glasgow, Scotland.
-At that conference, world leaders will discuss how to protect rapidly disappearing landscapes like the Amazon – yet for the U.S. to meaningfully engage in this conversation, we must first protect our own forest carbon sinks at home.
+In the fall of 2021 a U.S. delegation attended the United Nations Climate Change Conference in Glasgow, Scotland.
+At that conference, President Biden and world leaders discussed how to protect rapidly disappearing landscapes like the Amazon – yet for the U.S. to meaningfully collaborate in this goal, we must first protect our own forest carbon sinks at home.
 Protecting U.S. forests is an essential part of meeting our commitments under the Paris Agreement.
 Protecting carbon sinks like the Amazon and the Tongass is the largest, most cost effective, natural climate solution available.